Signs and Symptoms of Cognitive Decline

 Improve your health while enjoying central Florida—contact us to learn more about how the Aviv Medical Program can help you achieve your goals.

-The COVID-19 pandemic has increased awareness about mental health challenges, the importance of addressing them, and the various ways they can be mitigated.
+Since the COVID-19 pandemic, we’ve all become more aware of mental health challenges, the importance of addressing them, and the various ways they can be mitigated.
 Uncertainty, loss, and isolation have contributed to higher instances of depression and anxiety.
 Exercise and socializing are two ways to help maintain good mental health and reduce the risk of depression and anxiety.

-The mental health benefits of golf offers a great way to easily combine exercise and socializing to support your mental health.
+The mental health benefits of golf offer a great way to easily combine exercise and socializing and support your mental health.
 Here are three primary reasons hitting the course is good for your brain.

-You may have heard of a ‘runner’s high’–that exhilarating feeling many runners experience during a great race—or even during an everyday jog.
-Exercise, including playing golf, releases endorphins, the brain’s “feel-good” neurotransmitters.
+You may have heard of a ‘runner’s high.’
+Many runners experience an exhilarating feeling during a great race or even during an everyday jog.
+However, running isn’t the only way to release endorphins, the brain’s “feel-good” neurotransmitters.
+Any form of exercise, including golf, can produce these mood-boosting chemicals.

 For women, this can be particularly important.
 Many experts estimate that women are nearly twice as likely as men to be diagnosed with depression.
 The number could be even higher for those who suffer from depression, but do not have a formal diagnosis.

-Australian researcher Kristiann Heesch looked at the effect of exercise on women’s depression.
-The results of her study, reported by Scientific American, showed that women who averaged 150 minutes of moderate exercise (golf, tennis, aerobics classes, swimming, or line-dancing) or 200 minutes of walking every week, “had more energy, socialized more, felt better emotionally, and were not as limited by their depression when researchers followed up after three years.”
+In an Australian study, researcher Kristiann Heesch looked at the effect of exercise on women’s depression.
+The results of her study showed that women who averaged 150 minutes of moderate exercise (golf, tennis, aerobics classes, swimming, or dancing) or 200 minutes of walking every week, had more energy, were more social, and felt better emotionally.
+These same women were not as limited by their depression, even three years after the study.

 Endorphins also help ease anxiety, which is the most common mental health concern in the United States.
 According to data from the National Alliance on Mental Illness (NAMI), over 40 million adults in the U.S. (19.1%) have an anxiety disorder.